magic-sph/magic/doc/sphinx/outputFiles/outSpecFiles.rst

 ``kin_spec_#.TAG``
 ------------------

-This file contains the magnetic spectra.
+This file contains the kinetic energy spectra.
 This file is written by the subroutine :f:subr:`spectrum <spectra/spectrum()>`.

    +---------------+-----------------------------------------------------------+